stefansundin/aws-console-fixes/firefox/README.md

 - `chrome.storage.session.setAccessLevel` is not available so limiting options to the current session is disabled.
 - Clicking links in the popup does not automatically close the popup, so call `window.close()` when appropriate.

-BUGS:
-- content scripts are not registered on startup!!!

 ## Testing

 To test the extension on Firefox on Android: